ladybug-tools/ladybug/README.md

 # ladybug

-Ladybug is a Python library to load, analyze and modify EnergyPlus Weather files (epw).
+Ladybug is a Python library to analyze, modify, and visualize EnergyPlus Weather files (epw).
 You can download epw files from [EPWMap](http://www.ladybug.tools/epwmap/).

-This repository includes the core library which is the base for Ladybug.
-For plugin-specific questions and comments refer to [ladybug-grasshopper](https://github.com/ladybug-tools/ladybug-grasshopper) or [ladybug-dynamo](https://github.com/ladybug-tools/ladybug-dynamo) repositories.
+This repository is the core library that is the base for the Ladybug Grasshopper Plugin.
+For plugin-specific questions and comments refer to [ladybug-grasshopper](https://github.com/ladybug-tools/ladybug-grasshopper).

 ## Note